 This summary is intended to provide brief description of the expectations and requirements associated with the use of University of Toronto space (including meeting rooms and other physical spaces in which events and activities occur) and services (including web hosting facilities provided by the University).

-Groups which are recognized pursuant to the Policy on the Recognition of Campus Groups are independent organizations within the University of Toronto community.
+Groups which are recognized pursuant to the Policy on the Recognition of Student Groups are independent organizations within the University of Toronto community.

 The Policy specifically includes the following provisions:

-“In its relations with these organizations, the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination on the basis of sex, race or religion.
+“In its relations with these organizations, the University is guided by a commitment to the right of University members to communicate and to discuss and explore all ideas, to organize groups for any lawful purpose, to move about the University and to use its facilities in any reasonable way, to distribute on campus, in a responsible way, published material provided that it is not unlawful, to hold meetings, to debate and to engage in peaceful demonstrations, and to freedom from discrimination.

-The very fact that recognized campus groups exist speaks to a central value of the University of Toronto.
-As an academic community, we have a fundamental commitment to the principles of freedom of inquiry, freedom of speech and freedom of association as articulated in the Statement on Freedom of Speech .
-In this context, various campus groups avail themselves of campus facilities and services for activities.
+The very fact that recognized student groups exist speaks to a central value of the University of Toronto.
+As an academic community, we have a fundamental commitment to the principles of freedom of inquiry, freedom of speech, and freedom of association, as articulated in the Statement on Freedom of Speech.
+In this context, various student groups avail themselves of campus facilities and services for activities.

 In addition to the general requirements mentioned above, use of particular services and facilities are subject to requirements delineated below.
 Failure to comply with these requirements may result in withdrawal of access to these services.

 As noted above (in ‘use of space for events and activities’), recognized groups may produce and distribute information on campus, and publish information on University web publishing facilities, provided that it is not unlawful.
-In addition to the conditions and expectations articulated in the Statement on Freedom of Speech and in the Policy on the Recognition of Campus Groups, groups publishing information on University web publishing facilities must also comply with the terms and conditions of the Provost’s guidelines on Appropriate Use of Information and Communication Technology.
-Distribution of hardcopy publications on the St. George Campus is subject to the requirements of the Procedure on Distribution of Publications, Posters and Banners at the University Of Toronto St. George Campus.
+In addition to the conditions and expectations articulated in the Statement on Freedom of Speech and in the Policy on the Recognition of Student Groups, groups publishing information on University web publishing facilities must also comply with the terms and conditions of the Provost’s guidelines on Appropriate Use of Information and Communication Technology.
+Distribution of hardcopy publications is subject to the procedure on distribution of publications, posters, and banners, as outlined by Facilities & Services.

 Access to and use of other University facilities (e.g., use of temporary office space, use of email accounts, use of LISTSERV services, etc.) are also subject to specific rules or agreements applicable to the individual services and facilities.